-Any graduate student in the humanities and social sciences who has been enrolled at Harvard from one to five years may apply.
+Any graduate student who is enrolled at Harvard is encouraged to apply.

-- Review the proposed fellowship projects (see Library Project Proposals below) and choose which you'd like to apply to work on.
+- Choose a Project: Review the proposed fellowship projects (see projects) and choose which you'd like to apply to work on.
 You may submit more than one application.

-- You will be asked to include two references on your application.
+- Contact your References: You will be asked to include two references on your application.
 Your references should be two people you've worked with while at Harvard, one of which must be a Harvard faculty member.
-Your references must send a letter of support to Hannah Blakeman at email@example.com.
+Your references must send their letters of support to Hannah Hack at firstname.lastname@example.org.

-- Fellows are assigned a mentor from the library and work on important projects under the mentor's supervision.
+- Fellows are assigned a mentor from the library and work on defined projects under the mentor's supervision.

 - Fellows are expected to assume full responsibility for their projects.